Should You Use Sub-Contactors?

 Frequently Asked Questions

-Is using subs always a bad idea?
+Is subcontracting always a bad idea?

 Transcript